dojot/docs/source/iotagent-architecture.rst

 |                    |   attrs => *device_attrs                          |
 +--------------------+---------------------------------------------------+

-The timestamp is associated to when the attribute values were gathered by the device (this could be done by the device itself or by the IoT agent, if no timestamp was defined by the device).
-The timestamp should be a Unix Timestamp in milliseconds or seconds.
+The timestamp is associated to when the attribute values were gathered by the device (this could be done by the device itself - by directly sending the `timestamp` attribute in the message - or by the IoT agent, if no timestamp was defined by the device).
+The timestamp should be in UNIX or ISO formats, in milliseconds or seconds.

 A sample message received by this topic is: